eqNj/eqN-PD2-Filter/README.md

 If this is deemed excessive I will cut it down to how it was previously (showing select ethereal rare weapons and/or ideal rare armors).

-Changed the Perfect Gem icon from "O" to "@" to help further distinquish it.
+Changed the Perfect Gem icon from "O" to "@" to help further distinguish it.

-Changed the Flawless Gem icon from "O" to "*" to help further distinquish it.
+Changed the Flawless Gem icon from "O" to "*" to help further distinguish it.

-Change the Gem icon for all gems of lower tiers from "*" to ":" to further distinquish them.
+Change the Gem icon for all gems of lower tiers from "*" to ":" to further distinguish them.

 Made it so Large Charms (just as Small and Grand did priorly) will now notify on drop.